themegrill/foodhunt/readme.txt

 == CHANGE LOG ==

 = Version TBD =
+* Feature - Added the Custom Site Logo feature introduced in WordPress 4.5
 * Tweaks - Enhancement for the media uploader scripts used in widgets.

 = Version 1.0.1 =
 * Tweaks - Updated Font Awesome to version 4.6.3.